Bioethics Advisory Committee seeks public feedback on the use of personal information in biomedical research

 Recommendation 12

-The ethical principle of confidentiality should apply to the use of personal information from medical or public registries.
-Confidentiality safeguards should be commensurate with the potential risk of harm from inadvertent disclosure.
+The ethical principle of confidentiality should apply to the use of personal

 Access to Medical Information by Employers and Insurers